Carleton-Behavioral-Analysis-Core/perspective-corrected-analysis-gui/README.md

 ```

 ## Running the Application
-If the install was successful, from now on you just have to run
+If the install was successful, to run the application you can open terminal/command prompt and paste the following
 ```
 conda run -n abizaidlab-analysis python -m behavior_analysis_tool
 ```